Social Event Management Procedures (SEMP)

-Only one type of alcohol at an event (kegs OR bottled beer OR cans OR wine OR tails)
+Only one type of alcohol at an event (keg beer OR bottled beer OR canned beer OR wine OR tails)

-Kegs must always be registered as they are an exception to college alcohol policy
+Kegs must always be registered online as they are an exception to college alcohol policy

 Tails must be registered ahead of time.
 You may not register tails on the fly.
 Cocktails must be mixed one drink at a time.